RobertKelly30/LegacyXSolution/README.md

 LegacyX Take-Home Technical Interview Challenge

 ## Implementaion Plan
-  > The page opens with a title in the top middle, underneath the title in the following order there are 4 boxes, 1.
+  > My unerstanding of the problem has the user entering 2 numbers at a time to see the result.
+The page opens with a title in the top middle, underneath the title in the following order there are 4 boxes, 1.
 Input Box, 2.
 Dropdown, 3.
 Input Box, 4.
 Button.
+Underneathe the boxes, there will be 3 Buttons, Show History, Save History and Clear History.
+These buttons will interact with the table CalculationHistory, which when visible will be below the buttons.
   - **ShowHistory_Click**
     - Used to show or hide the history of the current `CalculationHistory`
     - The ShowHistory button will toggle visible on the History `div`